jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 This might also put the sub-command in danger of being prematurely executed, because you could establish an active reference to the class of another command object and execute it.

+#### Sub-Commands Private?

-To not cause any confusion, sub-commands are made __Private__.
+To not cause any confusion, sub-commands might be made __Private__.

 ![](images/6.%20Comands%20Misc%20Issues.004.png)

+Active nested commands, command calls and active command references in parent commands may be private, because sub-command might not be referenced.

-Do not change the rule to *sub-commands are always private*, because this might not fully solve the parent command’s control over its sub-commands’ execution.
+Perhaps do not change the rule *sub-commands are never referenced* to *sub-commands are always private*, because this might not fully solve the parent command’s control over its sub-commands’ execution.
 By just making them private, the parent command could still pass a reference to a sub-command.

 ![](images/6.%20Comands%20Misc%20Issues.005.png)